aws-samples/amazon-dynamodb-labs/content/modernizer/02-data-modeling/data-modeling-02.en.md

 Let's start with the most important piece: **the user**.
 Think of this as a digital ID card that contains everything we need to know about a person using our application.

 We'll use their email address as the main identifier (called PK or Primary Key) because everyone has a unique email.
-Then we'll add a special tag called `#META` (that's our SK or Sort Key) to indicate this contains all the user's basic information.
+Then we'll add a special tag called `#META` (that's our SK or Sort Key) to indicate this contains all the user's basic information (Metadata).

 | What We Store | Type of Data | Why We Need It |
 |---------------|--------------|----------------|